William H. Lewis: All-American center at Harvard

 After graduating from Amherst, Lewis enrolled at Harvard Law School.
 He played two years for the Harvard football team at the center position.
 An article published by the College Football Hall of Fame noted that, while Lewis "was relatively light for the position (175 pounds) he played with intelligence, quickness and maturity."
 Lewis was named as the center on the College Football All-America Team in both years at Harvard.
 He was the first African American to be honored as an All-American.

-On one occasion when Lewis and the Harvard team entered a dining hall, the Princeton University football team (which had many Southerners) rose as a group and exited in objection to the black player.
 In November 1893, Harvard's team captain was unable to play in the last game of the season due to an injury.
-The game was Lewis' last college football game, and the team voted him as the acting captain for the game, making him Harvard's first African-American team captain.
+The game was Lewis's last college football game, and the team voted him as the acting captain for the game, making him Harvard's first African-American team captain.

 In announcing the All-America selections for Harper's Weekly, Caspar Whitney wrote that "Lewis has proved himself to be not only the best centre in football this year, but the best all-round centre that has ever put on a football jacket."
 In 1900 Walter Camp named Lewis to his All-Time All America Team, noting that Lewis's quickness had revolutionized center play, placing the emphasis on "mobility rather than fixed stability."